-On 8 November 2019 the Company acquired 100% of the share capital of Performers College Limited, and thus the Group acquired Performers College Limited along with its subsidiary Leagh-Hicks Associates Limited.
-The acquisitions support the Board's strategy to further diversify BIMM's curriculum areas.
+On 16 July 2021 the Company acquired 100% of the share capital of Masters Performing Arts College Limited, and thus the Group also acquired Masters Performing Arts College Limited at the same date.
+The acquisition supports the Board's strategy to further diversify BIMM's curriculum areas.